divyasajjan1/Project-4-Team-1/README.md

 #### Divya

+First, found the distribution of the target variable.
+91.5% (91500) were 0 (No diabetes) and 8.5% (8500) were 1 (Diabetes) in the target variable.
+Understood that the dataset is pretty imbalanced.

+Converted the categorical columns of 'gender' and 'smoking history' into numerical data using pd.get_dummies().

+Scaled the training and testing data using StandardScaler().

+Continued to model building using the scaled data.

 ### Model 1: Logistic Regression
-I used logistic regression because the target variable had values of 0s and 1s.
+I used logistic regression because the target variable had binary values.
 Initially, the model showed 95.78% accuracy.
 But when I checked the predictions against the actual values, I found that it often labeled positive cases as negative, which isn't right.
 In health, spotting problems early is key.
 Missing a diagnosis means people won't get the treatment they need, which can make things worse.
 This misclassification needs fixing to make the predictions more accurate.

 By looking at the co-efficients to identify the most important features
 - Features like 'HbA1c_level', 'blood_glucose_level', and 'age' have the largest absolute coefficients, indicating significant influence on the predicted probability of the target class.